-Creating and ensuring a sound IPR environment requires the sustained commitment of national and local governments and the participation of creators, inventors, entrepreneurs and other stakeholders.
-To that end, the U.S. Department of State and several international organizations and nongovernmental organizations (NGOs) have engaged with leaders and communities in developing countries to highlight the benefits of effective IPR protection, such as increased jobs and income.
-A sound IPR framework encourages creativity, foreign direct investment, and technology transfer on voluntary and mutually agreeable terms and conditions that, in turn, help developed and developing economies grow.
+Creating and ensuring a sound IPR environment to facilitate economic development requires the sustained commitment of national and local governments, and the participation of creators, innovators, entrepreneurs and other stakeholders.
+To that end, the U.S. Department of State, other agencies, and several international organizations and nongovernmental organizations (NGOs) engage leaders and communities in developing countries to highlight the benefits of effective IPR protection and assist them in developing their IPR framework.

-An effective IPR regime creates value by enabling inventors and artists to benefit financially from their works, through patent and copyright protection, respectively.
-It enables companies to differentiate their products from those of other companies by using trademarks.
-Consumers will often pay a premium for products bearing a well-known trademark since that mark may represent a high level of quality, design, customer service or other desirable trait (s).
-Therefore, a country with an effective IPR regime is better able to attract inventors and artists, and exports and investments from companies whose products benefit from IP protection.
+An effective IPR regime creates value by enabling researchers, inventors and artists to benefit financially from their works, through patent, trademark, and copyright protection.
+IP is an asset that enables innovators and entrepreneurs to attract investment and customers by differentiating their products from those of other companies.
+Consumers will often prefer products bearing a well-known trademark that represents a high level of quality, design, customer service or other desirable trait (s).
+Therefore, a country with an effective IPR regime rewards its innovators and artists, and encourages exports and investments by companies whose products benefit from IP protection.